Vertexcore-AI/PERK/Documantation/Implementation_Plan.md

 **Note**: This implementation plan should be followed sequentially.
 Each phase builds upon the previous one.
 Always refer to the context documentation files for detailed specifications and business rules.

 **Component Creation Strategy**:
-- **Phase 0**: Create basic UI components (cards, buttons, forms, tables) that will be reused throughout the application
+- **Phase 0**: Create basic UI components (cards, buttons, forms, tables) using Tailwind CSS
 - **Phase 2+**: Create auto-parts specific components only when implementing the related features
-- **Lucide Icons**: Replace all Feather icons with Lucide icons for consistent iconography
+- **Lucide Icons**: Use Lucide icons consistently throughout the application
-- **Theme Consistency**: All components must match the existing NXL/Bootstrap theme styling
+- **Tailwind Theme**: All components use Tailwind utility classes with dark mode support
+- **Consistent Styling**: Follow the established pattern from vendor views:
+  - Card containers with rounded corners and shadows
+  - Responsive tables with hover states
+  - Form inputs with proper focus states
+  - Success/error alerts with appropriate colors